SmartLever/SmartBots/README.md

-│   ├── betting                    # folder for librery and helpers for betting │   ├── crypo                      # folder for librery and helpers for crypto trading │   ├── financial                  # folder for librery and helpers for crypto trading ├── conf.env                       # Configuration file for setting passwords and other variables ├── requirements.txt               # requirements for python
+│   ├── betting                    # folder for librery and helpers for betting │   ├── crypo                      # folder for librery and helpers for crypto trading │   ├── financial                  # folder for librery and helpers for crypto trading ├── my_smartbots                   # folder with my own strategies, you should create it and put your strategies here │   ├── my_betting_strategies      # folder with betting strategies
+    ├── my_crypto_strategies       # folder with crypto strategies
+    ├── my_financial_strategies    # folder with financial strategies
+├── conf.env                       # Configuration file for setting passwords and other variables ├── requirements.txt               # requirements for python